Return Home Return Home

 "To provide for the care, protection, safety and wholesome mental and physical development of children committing delinquent acts".
 Programs of supervision, care and rehabilitation, must provide balanced attention to the protection of the community, the imposition of accountability for offenses committed and the development of competencies to enable children to become responsible and productive members of society.
 More information.

 Certification is a proceeding in juvenile court in which the Court determines if a juvenile will stand trial as an adult.
-If the court decides that the juvenile should be tried in adult court, the juvenile is “certified” to adult court.
-Certification proceedings are initiated by the prosecution.
+If the court decides that the juvenile should be tried in adult court, the juvenile is "certified" to adult court.
+Certification proceedings are initiated by the District Attorney's Office.
 Age of the juvenile and the alleged crime are the determining factors in deciding whether or not to certify a juvenile.
-A juvenile must be at least 14 years of age at time of incident.
-The crime must be a felony.
+A juvenile must be at least 14 years of age at time of incident and the crime must be a felony.
 Amenability to treatment is a significant factor in determining if a juvenile is transferred to adult court.

 The department that collects and handles all payments; restitution, fines and Court costs.